How Much Do You Know About Head Lice?

 The correct answer is

-body.
-Body lice, which are not common in the U.S., are related to head lice but live
+are not common in the U.S., are related to head lice.
+But they live mostly on clothing,

 2. Head lice get their nourishment from human hair.